 In this article, we shall discuss the issue of alcoholism amongst the elderly.
-Alcoholism amongst the elderly is often an issue that's hidden or overlooked.
+Alcoholism amongst the elderly is often an issue that’s hidden or overlooked.
 Alcohol abuse often goes undiagnosed because elderly people are often less social.
-Doctors may dismiss symptoms of alcoholism as 'signs of aging' such as a fading memory, sleeping problems and depression.
+Doctors may dismiss symptoms of alcoholism as ‘signs of ageing’ such as a fading memory, sleeping problems and depression.

 The extent of alcoholism amongst the elderly

 According to the National Council on Alcoholism and Drug Dependence, 6-11% of elderly people admitted to hospital exhibited symptoms of alcoholism.
 20% of elderly patients admitted to psychiatric treatment also exhibited symptoms of alcoholism.
 14% of elderly residents admitted to emergency rooms also exhibited signs of alcoholism.
 Around 49% of elderly people living in nursing homes were thought to suffer from alcoholism.

 Elderly people often drink alcohol to relieve pain, to help them calm down or to experience short term happiness.
 Like the rest of us, the elderly may lie about the extent of their drinking and may become upset if questioned on the issue.

 Some seniors are irritable or resentful when sober.
 Many elderly people face social and/or financial problems as a result of their drinking.